aabbtree77/esp32-vpn/README.md

   {"level":"DEBUG","time":"2023-07-11T14:44:56.583+0300","caller":"discovery/dht.go:230","message":" Known peer (already connected):
   ```

-  followed by the list of ip4 addresses of known/connected peers which will be global or local.
-While being on the A side, you should be able to see the local LAN address of B assigned to B by its encompassing router on the B side, remarkably.
-It should be in that ip4 list whose preamble I have just shown here.
+  followed by the list of so called multiaddresses of known/connected peers which will include global or local IPv4.
+While being on the A side, you should be able to see the local LAN IPv4 address of B assigned to B by its encompassing router on the B side!

 ## ESP32 and MicroPython

 - **Hardware errors.** When the DHT sensor is detached from the chip's pin, executing the line "dht_sensor.measure()" or "dht_sensor.start()"